 - Unvaccinated visitors are strongly recommended to follow state mask guidelines and will be required to agree to those terms when purchasing tickets and making advance reservations online.

 - The new LEGO Movie World has opened and may we say that "everything is awesome!"
 The tadpoles also loved the water play area in the land, so bring those swimsuits!

 - The resort is still cashless.

 SeaWorld San Diego Reopening

-Hopfully this gives you a sense of what to expect when the California theme parks reopen.
-We expect this situation to continue to evolve, so be sure to keep hopping back for the latest updates.
+Hopfully, this gives you a sense of what to expect now that the California theme parks have reopened.
+We expect this situation to continue to evolve, so keep hopping back for the latest updates.
 For park closure and reopening dates, hop over to our post on COVID-19 Information for Theme Parks and Hotels.

 Related: Planning a Vacation in an Uncertain Time

 Related: How to Share the Disappointment of a Trip Postponed with Your Kids and Keep the Magic Alive